kayleegeorge/kayleegeorge.github.io/_posts/2025-09-11-jax-ray-tracing.md

 Speed comes from: (a) No recompilation for non-static argument changes, (b) Vectorized operations processing millions of rays in parallel, and (c) XLA optimizations like operation fusion and memory layout optimization.

-_This project was a lot of fun.
-If you want to play around for yourself, [here](https://colab.research.google.com/drive/1A5afhu5yGbXSaUFWWFPHotGMWy6Ao1DN?usp=sharing) is the Colab._
+_Again if you want to play around for yourself, [here](https://colab.research.google.com/drive/1A5afhu5yGbXSaUFWWFPHotGMWy6Ao1DN?usp=sharing) is the Colab!_